Step 1: Determine which terms have the greatest effect on the response

 To determine how well the model fits your data, examine the goodness-of-fit statistics in the Model Summary table.

-The higher the deviance R2 value, the better the model fits your data.
+The higher the deviance R2, the better the model fits your data.
 Deviance R2 is always between 0% and 100%.

 Deviance R2 always increases when you add additional terms to a model.
-For example, the best five-term model will always have a deviance R2 that is at least as high as the best four-predictor model.
+For example, the best 5-term model will always have an R2 that is at least as high as the best 4-term model.
 Therefore, deviance R2 is most useful when you compare models of the same size.

 Deviance R-sq (adj)